 Our core value proposition is that we build leaders by attracting and retaining employees who are experienced, qualified, culturally fit and take the responsibility for being accountable to our values and contribute to business performance and achievement of results.
 To accomplish this, we have a structured recruitment and selection process that gives an equal opportunity to everyone in their diversity and enables us to spot the right talent on the market as we build, maintain and improve our competitive edge.
-Our sources of talent in 2021 was varied from LinkedIn, recruitment agencies, universities, internal referrals and random applications which gave us a wide choice of selection.
+Our sources of talent in 2022 was varied from LinkedIn, recruitment agencies, career fair exhibitions, university linkages, internal referrals and random applications which gave us a wide choice of selection.

-For the third year in a row, we implemented a successful Junior Development program in which we were able to attract talent and develop their skills to become financial professionals.
-The program included induction training, a 5-month rotation program in critical departments to receive hands-on training and mentorship as well as supporting their professional certification.
-Upon completing the rotation and according to an evaluation process from the company and the graduate, we reach a mutual agreement on where its best to invest their talent and pursue their career.
-Al Ramz also invests in financial professionals with experience from diverse financial institutions to share their knowledge and skills which in turn strengthens our team dynamics-and improves our work efficiency.
+For the fourth year in a row, we implemented a successful Trainee Development program in which we were able to attract talent and develop their skills to become financial professionals.
+The program included an induction training, a 5-month rotation program in critical departments to receive hands-on training and mentorship as well as supporting their professional certification.
+Upon completing the rotation and based on an evaluation of their performance, the company and the graduate reach a mutual agreement on which department is best to invest their talent and pursue their career.
+Al Ramz also invests in professionals with experience from diverse financial institutions, the big 4's, to share their knowledge and skills which in turn strengthens our team dynamics and improves our work efficiency.

-At Al Ramz, we view varied levels of talent acquisition as critically strategic to our business.
+At Al Ramz, we view varied levels of talent acquisition and upgrade with international experience as critically strategic to our business.
 While our hiring process places an emphasis on technical abilities, we place an equal emphasis on ensuring that candidates are a good cultural fit.